How does the short-stem prosthesis differ from a classical hip prosthesis?

 The most important points at a glance:

-- A short-stem prosthesis is not just a 'small standard prosthesis', but a sophisticated, modern implant with its own philosophy.
+- A short‑stem prosthesis is not simply a „small standard prosthesis“, but a well‑thought‑out, modern implant with its own philosophy.

-- The surgery can be more gentle and leads to faster mobilityin many patients.
+- The surgery can be gentler and leads for many patients to faster mobility.

-- Expectations should remain realistic: Even an artificial hip joint with a short stem is an implant – but one that often conveys a more natural feeling.
+- The expectations should remain realistic: also an artificial hip joint with short stem is an implant – but one that often provides a more natural feeling .

 - With good bone quality, it is a high-quality option that offers greater flexibility in the long term.